-The #1 Indicator You Were Emotionally Neglected As A Kid
+The #1 Indicator You Were Emotionally Neglected As A Kid, According To A Child Psychologist

-Emotional Neglect is a parent’s failure to respond sufficiently to a child's emotional needs.
+Emotional neglect is a parent’s failure to respond sufficiently to a child's emotional needs.
 In other words, childhood emotional neglect is something that failed to happen while you were growing up.
+One study revealed why emotional neglect as a child is so invisible.

-Joey’s friends gang up on him on the soccer field one day.
-So Joey comes home from school feeling sad.
+Here's what childhood emotional neglect looks like in action: Joey’s friends gang up on him on the soccer field one day.
+So, Joey comes home from school feeling sad.
 Joey’s parents don’t notice his sadness.

 So how could an incident like this damage a child, leaving scars that remain in his adulthood?
 The answer lies in the natural developmental needs of children.